pixijs/pixi-projection/README.md

 The most useful thing is 3D transforms.

-It all, starts from a camera, dont use 3d elements outside of it - it doesnt make sence.
+It all starts from a camera, dont use 3d elements outside of it - it doesn't make sense.

-You can create several cameras if you want each element to has his own perspective parameters.
+You can create several cameras if you want each element to have its own perspective parameters.

 ```js
 var camera = new PIXI.projection.Camera3d();